Prag8855/aab/content/guides/blue-card.md

 ## Blue Card alternatives

-If you can't get a Blue Card, there are other ways to work in Germany:
+If you can't get a Blue Card, there are other [residence permits](/glossary/Aufenthaltstitel) that let you work in Germany:

 - **[Work visa](/glossary/Work%20Visa)**
     For skilled workers with professional training.
 No minimum salary.
 No university degree required.
 You must have vocational training in your field. - [How to apply](/guides/work-visa)